Skip to content

 Eligibility

-1. Higher education institutions in the United States with Japanese Studies and/or Japanese language departments, Japanese gardens, and organizations that promote grassroots cultural exchange between the U.S. and Japan.
+1. Higher education institutions in the United States with Japanese Studies and/or Japanese language programs and organizations that promote grassroots cultural exchange between the U.S. and Japan.

 Requirements